The Anderson Model of Burnout Prevention (AMBP™)

 Compensatory effort: working harder to produce the same output

-No recovery rest no longer fully restores
+Rest no longer fully restores

 Increased difficulty switching off or disengaging from work